 The safety car was brought out following Webber’s crash from which the Australian emerged unhurt.

 Webber, who was down in ninth after losing places on the first lap, was trying to pass the Lotus of Heikki Kovalainen when he hit the back of the Finn’s car.
+The Red Bull flipped into the air before crashing onto the circuit.

 “The most important thing is Mark is fine.
 I asked on the radio and I am glad he is okay,” said Vettel.